Generate QR Code and Micro QR Code

 - UTF_8_BOM and UTF_16_BEBOM: allow encoding barcode data in UTF8 and UTF16BE encodings.
 The first character is encoded as a byte order mark (BOM) character to denote the enabled encoding.
 However, the ECI_ENCODING mode is recommended for use because it is more suitable to set the encodings suitable for the QR Code standard.

-- ECI_ENCODING: applies encodings from the list defined in the ECIEncodings enum.
+- ECI_ENCODING: applies encodings from the list defined in the ECIEncodings global property.